ProSport

 ProSport was a daily Romanian newspaper, the country's second largest and most read sports-related publication after Gazeta Sporturilor.
 It was owned by the PubliMedia International.
 It was launched in July 1997 by the Media Pro, the biggest media trust in Eastern Europe.

+Overview

-In 2000, the newspaper had average sales of around 79.910 copies, dropping to 43.000 copies in 2009, and losing the lead in sports newspapers.
+In 2000, the newspaper had average sales of around 79,910 copies, dropping to 43,000 copies in 2009, and losing the lead in sports newspapers.

 Although a wide range of sports was covered in the newspaper, football was given by far most of the coverage.
 The newspaper was divided into a variety of different sections such as: national football, international football, sports and special.
 It usually included 24 pages which use a 6-column format, but also printed editions of 32 pages devoted to some specific events.

 In 2019 Gândul Media Network company took over the ProSport brand.